Buffer vs Hootsuite: Which Social Media Scheduler Is Better? (2026)

 AI has become a real differentiator in social media tools, and both Buffer and Hootsuite have invested in it — though neither goes as far as dedicated AI content platforms.

 Buffer's AI Assistant helps you generate caption ideas, repurpose existing posts, and adjust tone.
 It works directly inside the composer and can suggest variations of your content.
+As of 2026 it's available free on every plan (with unlimited use on paid plans, a limited weekly cap on Free).
 It's useful for beating writer's block, but it's limited to text.
 There's no AI image generation, no AI video creation, and no AI-powered best time to post recommendations beyond basic analytics.

-Hootsuite's OwlyWriter AI does similar things — it generates social captions, suggests post ideas based on trending topics, and can repurpose blog content into social posts.
-It's slightly more feature-rich than Buffer's AI because it can pull from your existing top-performing content to suggest new posts.
+Hootsuite's OwlyWriter AI and OwlyGPT do similar things — they generate social captions, suggest post ideas based on trending topics, suggest hashtags, and can repurpose blog content into social posts.
+The system is slightly more feature-rich than Buffer's AI because it pulls from your existing top-performing content to suggest new posts, and it's bundled with caption enhancements and AI hashtag suggestions.
 But like Buffer, it stops at text.
 No image generation, no video generation.

 Both tools leave you reaching for external AI tools if you want to create visual content.
 You'll need Canva, Midjourney, or something similar for images, and a separate video tool for short-form clips.
 If you want AI content generation and AI image generation built directly into your scheduler, you'll need to look at newer tools that were designed for the AI era from day one.